nekonyuu/docker-ubuntu-devel/README.md

-# docker-ubuntu-devel
+# Ubuntu Development Images
-Development Docker for Ubuntu (with SCMs)
+Development Dockers for Ubuntu (with SCMs), useful for CI.

-This repo have multiple branch (one per supported Ubuntu release)
+This repo has multiple branches (one per supported Ubuntu release).